AussiePete2015/dn-storm/docs/Deployment-Scenarios.md

 # Example deployment scenarios

-There are a three basic deployment scenarios that are supported by this playbook.
+There are a four basic deployment scenarios that are supported by this playbook.
 In the first two scenarios (shown below) we'll walk through the deployment of Storm to a single node and the deployment of a multi-node Storm cluster using a static inventory file.
-Finally, in the third scenario, we will show how the same multi-node Storm cluster deployment shown in the second scenario could be performed using the dynamic inventory scripts for both AWS and OpenStack instead of a static inventory file.
+In the third scenario, we will show how the same multi-node Storm cluster deployment shown in the second scenario could be performed using the dynamic inventory scripts for both AWS and OpenStack instead of a static inventory file.
+Finally, in the last scenario we'll walk through the process of "growing" an existing Storm cluster by adding nodes to it.

 ## Scenario #1: deploying Storm to a single node
 While this is the simplest of the deployment scenarios that are supported by this playbook, it is more than likely that deployment of Storm to a single node is really only only useful for very small workloads or deployments of simple test environments.
 Nevertheless, we will start our discussion with this deployment scenario since it is the simplest.